COVID-19 Lung Damage

-Like other respiratory illnesses, COVID-19, the disease caused by the new coronavirus, can cause lasting lung damage.
-As we continue to learn about COVID-19, we’re understanding more regarding how it affects the lungs while people are sick and after recovery.
+Like other respiratory illnesses, COVID-19 can cause lasting lung damage.
+As we continue to learn about COVID-19, we’re understanding more regarding how it affects the lungs during acute illness and afterward.

 Panagis Galiatsatos, M.D., M.H.S., is an expert on lung disease at Johns Hopkins Bayview Medical Center and sees patients with COVID-19.
 He explains some of the short- and long-term lung problems brought on by the new coronavirus.